Anshukumar123975/Github-repo-summarizer/Readme.md

 - Analyzes folders and package-level structure
 - Reads first few lines of `README.md` if present
 - Fast summarization with minimal token cost (only superficial data sent)
-- Ready to plug into any frontend or CLI

 ---